julian1/ice40-fpga/example-adc/README.md

 SPI> [ 0xcc ] %:200  [ r:4 ]

+ok, there was an apparent bad connection. we're now getting two bytes, and it's looking much better. ...

 # issues - the source isn't very accurate
   - ceramic not nco caps.
   - inductance on inputs ...